-Now that we understand the goal is to train a reward model (RM) that reflects human preferences, the immediate question becomes: how do we acquire the data representing these preferences?
+Training a reward model (RM) that reflects human preferences is a core objective.
+A primary question then becomes: how is the data representing these preferences acquired?
 The RM learns from examples of what humans consider 'better' or 'worse' AI behavior in response to specific prompts.
-This section details the practical process of collecting this human preference data, which forms the foundation for training effective reward models.
+The practical process of collecting this human preference data is detailed, forming the foundation for training effective reward models.

 The most common approach relies on pairwise comparisons.
 Instead of asking annotators to assign an absolute quality score to a single response (which can be highly subjective and inconsistent), we present them with a prompt and two different responses generated by language models.
 The annotator's task is simply to choose which response they prefer.
 This relative judgment is generally easier and more reliable for humans to make consistently.